VasylMoshun/BotsCrew_university_app/README.md

+## To start a project:
-## You should have run MYSQL on port 3306
+- You should have run MYSQL on port 3306
-- this project includes docker-compose.yml with MYSQL configuration
+- This project includes docker-compose.yml with MYSQL configuration
-- run schema.sql to create a table
+- Run schema.sql to create a table
-- run data.sql to add data to the database
+- Run data.sql to add data to the database